kiddiRU/Verk1_H1/designDocument/sketch.md

 - Edit self
 - Create a team and promote themself

-#### Team captains
-- Canot be in more than one team
-- Sign their team into the compatiotion / tournament
-- Creates his team
-- modify team memebers (removing, adding and editing)
-- !!
-IF we allow team captain to remove them self from team then what happenes??!!
-- !!
-CLUB OWNER (IS THERE A CLUB OWNER) creates captian who then can create a team !!

 ### Spectators
 - TO see maches and tournaments
 - Get game schedule
 - Get results
 - See teams and clubs

 # Prioritized Requirements
 ### A
-- Each player is in 1 team
+- Each Player is in 1 team
-- Team Captains can add, change or modify players in team
+- Team Captains can add, change or modify Players in team
 - ONLY ONE admin who can create tournament and clubs
 - Admin can add teams to tournaments
 - Admin can delay a tournament or cancel
-- Tournaments automatically arcive after they play out
+- Tournaments automatically arcive after they Play out
 ### B
 - Swich captain
 - Players can be in more than 1 team